apache/dubbo-go-samples/generic/README.md

 ## Notes

 - Do NOT start Go Server and Java Server at the same time.
 Both listen on port 50052.
-- The Go server requires ZooKeeper for service registration.
+- Neither the Go server nor the Java server requires ZooKeeper; both listen directly on their configured ports.
-- The Java client discovers providers from ZooKeeper.
+- The Java client uses direct connection via `tri://127.0.0.1:50052` (`reference.setUrl(...)`).
-- The Go client discovers providers from ZooKeeper.
+- The Go client uses direct connection via `tri://127.0.0.1:50052`.